rayray012793/University-Project/README.md

 ---

+## 📶 **Microwave Engineering Lab Projects**

+This section contains hands-on projects from the **Microwave Engineering Lab**, focused on RF and microwave circuit design.
+All projects are documented in PDF format.

+### Topics Include:
+1. **Wilkinson Power Divider**: Design and simulation of a Wilkinson power divider for equal power splitting with isolation between output ports.
+2. **Impedance Matching**: Implementation of impedance matching networks to minimize reflection and maximize power transfer.
+3. **Patch Antenna Array**: Design and analysis of a patch antenna array for wireless communication applications.

+---

 ## 📈 **Digital Signal Capture Projects (MATLAB)**

 These weekly class projects are focused on signal acquisition and processing using MATLAB.
 The projects include both **PDF files** (for documentation and explanations) and **MATLAB code files**.